finerace/finerace/README.md

 *   📱 **[Artist's Simulator](https://github.com/FineRace/Artists-Simulator)**

     A mobile game released on Google Play, built on the principles of clean architecture.
 This project is a practical implementation of SOLID, DI, FSM, and asynchronous programming to create a maintainable and easily extendable product.
-    *   **Key Achievements:**
-        *   Developed a flexible data-driven architecture using **DI (Zenject)**, enabling game designers to configure content without programmer involvement.
-        *   Conducted a full refactoring of the shop UI module from a "God Object" to the **MVP** pattern, decomposing it into independent, testable components.
-        *   Implemented an asynchronous core with **UniTask** and **Addressables** to ensure a smooth, freeze-free application experience.
-        *   Used a custom **AOP plugin** to reduce boilerplate code (logging, exception handling) by approximately 60%.

 *   ✨ **[AOP Plugin for Unity](https://github.com/FineRace/MethodBoundaryAspect.Fody-for-Unity)**

     An open-source metaprogramming tool that enables an aspect-oriented approach in Unity for writing cleaner code.
-    *   **Key Achievements:**
-        *   Implemented **IL-code weaving** using Fody, allowing logic to be injected into methods at compile time with zero runtime overhead.
-        *   Solved the non-trivial challenge of compatibility with **asynchronous methods (UniTask)** and compiler-generated state machines, a common issue for AOP tools in Unity.

 ---
 #### Technical Projects & Shipped Games
 *   🔫 **[Ancelight FPS](https://github.com/FineRace/Ancelight-FPS-Project)**

     A complete framework for a classic FPS, created to deeply explore and implement interconnected gameplay systems from scratch.
-    *   **Key Achievements:**
-        *   Implemented a **"Save-Anywhere" system**, allowing the entire game world's state to be "frozen" and restored at any moment, including enemy positions, projectiles, and triggers.
-        *   Created **tactical AI with team interaction**: enemies alert allies and can perform predictive shooting.
-        *   Wrote an advanced **character controller** with action mechanics: a grappling hook on a `SpringJoint` and a dash system.
-        *   Developed a data-driven weapon system using `ScriptableObjects` and custom procedural recoil.

 *   🤖 **[Drift Tanks VS Zombies](https://github.com/FineRace/Tanks-Yandex-Games)**

     A WebGL game published on the Yandex.Games platform, with a focus on procedural generation and web platform integration.
-    *   **Key Achievements:**
-        *   Developed a multi-stage **procedural city generation algorithm** that creates unique maps from a single `seed`.
-        *   Implemented full integration with the **Yandex.Games SDK** (authentication, cloud saves, IAP, ads).
-        *   Created a custom **`Rigidbody`-based tank controller** with realistic suspension simulation, inertia, and drifting mechanics.

 ---
 #### Teamwork & Game Jam Experience
 *   🦊 **[Fox Factory](https://github.com/FineRace/FoxFactory) & Fox Town**

     A series of projects created under tight deadlines (72 hours) with the same team for game jams (Indie Varvar's Jam, VK Games).
-    *   **Key Achievements:**
-        *   Served as the **sole programmer** in both projects, successfully bringing the vision of game designers and artists to life.
-        *   Demonstrated stable and effective teamwork, rapid idea implementation, and the ability to adapt to different platform requirements.

 *   🏃 **[Job Runner](https://finerace.itch.io/job-runner)**

     A minimalist 2D platformer created solo for a game jam.
-    *   **Key Achievements:**
-        *   Practiced the rapid implementation and completion of a project from concept to a finished build within strict time constraints.

 ---
 #### Early Projects & Experiments